 Where can I find out information about scholarships, internships and job opportunities?
 Contact the University’s Career Services for up-to-date information about work and internships relating to history at http://www.unl.edu/careers/get-know-career-services.
-Also check the History Department Undergraduate Scholarships, Internships and UCARE page.
+Also check the History Department Undergraduate Scholarships, Internships, and UCARE page.

 How do I meet History faculty?
 The Department of History is located in Oldfather Hall, and the office phone number is 402-472-2414.
 The faculty is located on the 6th and 9th floor, and you should see office hours posted on office doors.
-You can also find contact information on the History website.
+You can also find contact information on the History directory.

-I would like to meet other history majors, are there any societies for History undergraduates?
+I would like to meet other history majors; are there any societies for History undergraduates?
 Phi Alpha Theta is a national History Honor Society that has been in existence since 1921.
 The University of Nebraska-Lincoln Zeta Nu chapter offers many opportunities for undergraduates to meet each other, the faculty and learn valuable leadership skills while being actively engaged in the History Department life.
 To learn more visit the History Department Phi Alpha Theta page and and connect with the University’s Zeta Nu chapter on Facebook.

 I’m a graduating senior (congratulations!).
 What do I need to do to graduate?
 You’ll need to file for graduation early in the semester that you plan on graduating.
 The filing date is always listed in the Academic Calendar on the University’s hompage.
 You’ll need to file with Graduation Services at 109 Canfield.
 Once you’ve done that, it’s always a good idea to meet with the History Undergraduate Advisor (Dr. Tschetter) and Arts & Sciences Advising (107 Oldfather) to double check that all requirements are met.
-You’ll also need to fill out a short questionnaire about your experience as a History major.
-You may find the form on the History major Blackboard site under Graduating Seniors.
-The form should be filled out and given to the History Department Undergraduate Chair.
-You may leave the form in their mailboxes in 612 Oldfather.

 I’m interested in teaching History.
 Will my History major be enough to do that?
 If you are interested in teaching History, there are a couple of career paths you may take.
 If you’re interested in teaching History below the college level you may major in History and pursue teaching certification at the post-baccalaureate level.
 You may also look into a dual degree with the College of Education.
-To learn more about the University of Nebraska-Lincoln’s College of Education, go to their website.
+To learn more about the University of Nebraska-Lincoln’s College of Education and Human Sciences, go to their website.

 If you are interested in teaching History at the college level, you will need to complete your undergraduate History major plus a Master’s Degree in History.
 To teach at most four-year schools and at the university level, you will need to complete a doctorate in History.
 For graduate school information, please check out the following resources: